NeuroGenPoisoning: Neuron-Guided Attacks on Retrieval-Augmented Generation of LLM via Genetic Optimization of External Knowledge: Experiment

 \subsubsection{Effectiveness Across Models and Datasets}

 To evaluate the generalizability of our method, we measure POSR over multiple generations on three benchmark datasets: SQuAD 2.0, TriviaQA, and WikiQA, and across four open-source large language models: LLaMA-2-7b-chat-hf, {Vicuna-7b-v1.5, Vicuna-13b-v1.5, and Gemma-7b.
 In our primary experiments, we set the number of Poison-Responsive Neurons $r$ = 10.
 This choice is based on the balance between computational efficiency and empirical performance.
 To assess whether our results are sensitive to this setting, we conducted a series of experiments with different $r$.
 We find that the final POSR remains stable in different settings.
-The details are shown in \hyperref[appC]{Appendix~\ref{appC}}.
+The details are shown in Appendix~\ref{appC}.

-\hyperref[asr4.pdf]{Figure~\ref{asr4.pdf}} shows that our method consistently improves POSR across all datasets and models.
+Figure~\ref{asr4.pdf} shows that our method consistently improves POSR across all datasets and models.
 In the early generations, POSR starts around 40–50\%, reflecting the limited potency of the initial adversarial external knowledge.
 However, as genetic optimization proceeds, we observe substantial increases in POSR.
-These trends are also illustrated in \hyperref[tab:combined-metrics]{Table~\ref{tab:combined-metrics}}.
+These trends are also illustrated in Table~\ref{tab:combined-metrics}.

 We also conducted a stratified analysis on the three datasets, grouping queries into the following knowledge domains: history \& geography, literature, science \& technology, and popular culture.
 For each domain, we measured POSR using the same global top Poison-Responsive Neurons set.
 We observe that POSR remains high (above 90\%) in different knowledge domains and models, indicating that the attack is not limited to any specific domain or query structure.
-The details of the stratified analysis are shown in \hyperref[appdomain]{Appendix~\ref{appdomain}}.
+The details of the stratified analysis are shown in Appendix~\ref{appdomain}.